marcmeru11/ExecutionTimeDecorator/README.md

 ## Use

-Just download the file and add it to your project, then import the decorator.
+Download the file and add it to your project, then import the decorator.

 ```bash
   from timer import timer